 Once you have determined you need term life insurance, it’s time to choose a policy.
 Be aware that many policies differ on certain points, so you’ll want to ask a few important questions before purchasing a plan.
-The following questions can be answered by your agent or found within information that has been provided to you concerning the policy.
+The following questions can be answered by your agent or found within the information provided to you concerning the policy.

 How Long Should My Policy Last?